 The Department of Radiation Safety (DRS) provides assistance to x-ray and accelerator operators to enable them to maintain compliance with State of Minnesota and University safety requirements.
 The DRS has developed radiation safety guides as a means of informing operators of the potential hazards associated with these systems and of the precautions and procedures that are to be followed to minimize these hazards.

 Use of Ionizing Radiation Devices Procedures

 MDH registration of ionizing radiation producing devices

 - Contact DRS staff for assistance with registration (see contacts section of Administrative Policy: Radiation Safety)

 - DRS will assign appropriate MDH registration number and assist in determination and payment of applicable MDH fee

 - DRS will schedule initial preoperational radiation safety audit and provide radiation safety instructions

 Radiation dosimeter assignment and use

-State and Federal regulations require the assignment of personnel radiation dosimeters to individuals who are likely to be exposed to greater than applicable radiation dose limits.
+State and Federal regulations (PDF) require the assignment of personnel radiation dosimeters to individuals who are likely to be exposed to greater than applicable radiation dose limits.
 Guidance on determination of who needs a dosimeter(s) and how to obtain these is available at Dosimetry.
 Each permit holder should review this information or contact DRS to determine if personnel radiation dosimetry is required.

 Safe use of ionizing radiation devices